-Green Box was first, while we were still at Monroe I think.
+Green Box was first, while we were still at Monroe, I think.
 Box set copyright 1980.
 Green boxes were put out on the cheap.
-The color art was identical on all, with a light green title rectangle wherever the title was to be and a green color tint back panel (first release).
-The color part of the boxes were printed up in large quantity for the volume discount.
+The color art was identical, with a light green title rectangle wherever the title was to be and a green color tint back panel (first release).
+The color part of the boxes was printed up in large quantities for the volume discount.
 Only the black plate needed to be changed out for the different individual products.
-It contained black type and illustrations on the back, and black rectangles with type reversed out to let the green show through for the title and specific product info.
-A second run of color-art boxes was done for the second release, the only change being a gold tint to replace the green, so there was at least some immediately perceivable difference on the shelf to identify the new release.
+It contained black type and illustrations on the back and black rectangles with type reversed out to let the green show through for the title and specific product info.
+The second run of color-art boxes was done for the second release.
+The only change was a gold tint to replace the green, so there was at least some immediately perceivable difference on the shelf to identify the new release.

 The Royal Guardsman (Heritage's factory store) catalog of summer 1980 lists Paint n Play and the first release (green type - 3501, 02, 03, 04, 05) of the green box sets.
 No white box sets or second release Green Box sets.
 In fact, several of the figure packs containing white box figures were marked as new summer 1980 releases, so the white boxes were in the future.